 DO NOT list your present employer as a reference

 Andy Teach, author of From Graduation to Corporation, says, “If you’re interviewing with another company, you want to let them know, ‘Please don’t contact my present employer.’”
 Your previous employers you had a good relationship with and former colleagues are excellent references.
 Call them ahead of time and give them insight about the role you are pursuing.
 Remind them of your skills, experience, and accomplishments.
 Prepare them for the call and directs how to speak to your strengths given the role you are looking for.

 DO leverage LinkedIn discreetly

 Ideally, your LinkedIn profile is current and drips with stellar recommendations and endorsements.
-If your profile is week in this area, discreetly reach out to previous employers or colleagues.
+If your profile is weak in this area, discreetly reach out to previous employers or colleagues.
 Caution: Do so slowly, not all at once.
 Adding more than one endorsement or recommendation each month could indicate that you are job hunting.
 The recruiters and hiring manager’s whose attention you want to capture might not be the only people who notice your increased LinkedIn activity.
 Chances are, someone at your company will see it.
 Also, there are automated web tools that can tell your employer that you’re active on LinkedIn if you are a connection.

 DO NOT look for a job while you are at work

 This might seem obvious, but you’d be surprised the number of people who use “office time” as “job search time.”
 Do not search for jobs or update your resume on your work computer.
 Do not include your work phone number or email address.
 Under no circumstances should you tell the person who shares your office or is in the next cubicle that you are looking for a new job.